codegarden13/Computer-UsageDensity/README.md

-# 'How' is the Usage of a Workplace ?
+# Enumerate Workplace - Usage
 ## Get a dataset about a windows machine's usage.

-This powershell will make a number from users and their last usage of that computer this year.
-We get a timespan, the user list and a magic factor.

-- Who has been using this computer during this year.
+- Who used this computer during this year.
 - When did each of this users use this client last time.
 - Timespan (daycount) between first and last usage over all profiles which have been active this year.
+- The "Magic Factor"

 ## Sidenotes
 - We test against last writetime of each user's profile.